How To Stop Binge Eating

 Healing from Binge Eating

 As I began to heal, I also began to heal my disordered eating.
 I began to accept myself, stopped dieting and started eating actual meals every day.
 I started learning other ways to deal with the loneliness and the unrelenting chatter in my brain.
 I learned that so much of my dieting and bingeing was used to help me stop thinking.
 I just had a brain that thought too much.
 It was unrelenting.
 There were times when I felt as though my brain would burst out of my head.
 I realized that my biggest addictions were to “thinking” and “doing.”
 I would actively do things to keep from thinking like eating or going on severe diets to keep my busy brain occupied.
 Thinking too much was uncomfortable.
-A lot of people with binge eating issues are super smart and find that they eat (or diet) to keep them from overthinking.
+A lot of people with binge eating issues are super smart and find that they eat (or diet) to keep themselves from overthinking.
 It was a coping mechanism that I learned when I was young to keep me from thinking about how lonely I felt and from feeling the loneliness.
 I couldn’t deal with it back when I was a little girl because I thought that the fear would swallow me whole.
-Learning how to quiet down my busy brain was life changing.
+Learning how to quiet down my busy brain was life-changing.
 It wasn’t that I made all the noise turn off, but I learned how to disengage from the noise, to let it be what it was, just noise that I didn’t have to listen to.
 That noise could be anxiety, beliefs about how I needed to be thinner or thoughts that I was unworthy, or even just urges to binge.
 I learned how to stop making scary predictions and then living in the aftermath of the stress that those thoughts gave me.
 “No one will ever love me!”
 “I’ll die alone!” and other similar thoughts began to lose their tug.
+The voices are wrong, you are worthy and you matter.

-As I healed in mind, body and spirit, things opened up for me.
+As I healed in mind, body, and spirit, things opened up for me.
 I loved working with the mind and I was especially drawn to working with women who were dealing with binge eating and compulsive eating.
 At the same time, I came to a deep place of healing with my own disordered eating.
 I couldn’t get enough of this work and went back to graduate school in Psychology – I devoured everything I could about psychology, the brain, neuropsychology, addiction and how people change and grow and heal from trauma and pain.
 I became a California Licensed Psychotherapist after seven years of study and internships.
 I worked in Eating Disorder clinics and saw so much recovery.
 I loved helping others who were dealing with bulimia, anorexia and of course Binge Eating Disorder.
 My life came together in ways that I can’t even describe.
 I just all of a sudden became myself.
 I didn’t change myself, I became myself.

 I Didn’t Change Myself, I Became Myself